 The Fowler’s and Woodhouse’s Toads both have cranial crests that form opposing L shapes.
 The Fowler’s Toad has largest, dark spots on its back that have 3 or more warts in them.

-The Gulf Coast Toad is notable from the other toads because its in a different genus Incilius.
-This genus has a more defined cranial crest than Anaxyrus.
+The Coastal Plains Toad is notable from the other toads in the family because its in a different genus than them, Incilius instead of Anaxyrus.
+The genus Incilius has a more defined cranial crest than Anaxyrus.

 The Western Narrow Mouthed Toad is found on the western edge of the state.
 It has a light, unmarked belly and has no patterns and a few spots on its back.

 The Eastern Narrow Mouthed Frog is found throughout the state.
 It has a dark belly and often has a broad line down its back.